andy31lewis/brySVG/README.md

 No user interaction with the canvas.
 (This is the default.)

 #### `canvas.mouseMode = MouseMode.PAN`
 Dragging the canvas pans the viewport.
+To zoom the viewport, either use the mouse wheel (or equivalent on a touchpad), or pinch with two fingers on a touchscreen.

 #### `canvas.mouseMode = MouseMode.DRAG`
 Objects can be dragged around on the canvas.